 Faculty Matthew Hollern

-Craft & Material Culture Core 4 will explore the integration of computer-aided design (CAD) across the craft disciplines.Ę Building on the CMC Core 3 course, Digital Modeling and Making will address a range of new materials and technologies toward innovative applications across the range of Craft, new skills and knowledge from 3D modeling to computer aided manufacturing, and rapid prototyping.
-Projects will integrate design and output experiences toward exploration of new materials, patterns, molds, templates, models, and objects.
+Craft & Design Core 4 explores the integration of computer-aided design (CAD) across the craft disciplines.
+Building on the Core 3 course, Digital Modeling and Making addresses a range of new materials and technologies toward innovative applications across the range of Craft, new skills and knowledge from 3D modeling to computer-aided manufacturing, and rapid prototyping.
+Projects integrate design and output experiences toward exploration of new materials, patterns, molds, templates, models, and objects.
 The seminar/studio course includes weekly seminar discussions, presentations, and reviews as well as dedicated work in the studios, labs, and major spaces.
 Laptops are recommended but not required.
 Offered spring.
-3 credits.expand collapse

 Faculty Gretchen Goss

-The third year of the Craft and Material Culture Core Curriculum will explore the integration of digital imaging, three-dimensional modeling, and the materials and processes associated with the four major departments.
-The fall semester course will specifically focus on application and integration of two-dimensional digital images on the surfaces and forms in clay, enamel, glass and metal.
-Through assignments that will encourage the use of digital technology for the development of image, pattern and texture, students will utilize and develop their skills with imaging software and explore how it translates into the various materials and surfaces.
+The third year of the Craft + Design core explores the integration of digital technologies, imaging three-dimensional modeling, new materials and processes, and the connections with ceramics, glass, and jewelry and metals.
+The fall semester brings a focus to the application and integration of 2D digital imaging on surfaces and forms in clay, enamel, glass, and metal.
+Projects build on the foundation skillset and encourage the use of digital technology for the development of image, pattern, and texture.
+Students utilize and develop their skills with imaging software and explore how it translates into the various materials and surfaces.
 Offered fall.
-3 credits.expand collapse
+Fulfills Engaged Practice requirement.

 Faculty Gretchen Goss